hobbysiege/terrain-tiles/README.md

 ![a 3D render of this concept](images/terrain-tiles.png)

 ## The Terminology I use in this documentation.
-I will refer to the bigger, `~12"x12"` base squares with the term "boards".
+I will refer to the bigger, `12"x12"` base square with the term "board".
 The gridded squares that are atop them will be referred to as "tiles".

 ## The Idea
 I thought the Zone Mortalis: Floor Tile Set  was a neat concept and wanted to come up with an alternative.
-This design improves upon those (in my opinion) by presenting an open source, repeatable, DIY framework that doesnt require glueing anything down.
+This design improves upon those (in my opinion) by presenting an open source, repeatable, DIY framework that doesnt require glueing your terrain down.
 I wanted a `12"x12"` board with a 6x6 grid to mimic the name brand option, and I wanted to figure out all the math for you.
 A system like this shines for a game like Necromunda.
 Each terrain element should sit into the recesses we create with the tiles.

 ## OK, And?
 And that's it.
 Really, I just wanted to get this out of my head, and I thought some other folks might benefit from the idea and a bit of my know-how.
 I'm hoping others will take the idea, feed and water it, help it grow.
 Then maybe I can make something cool from your ideas.
 I'm too cheap for Zone Mortalis, especially since it is expected you would glue your buildings down.

-## Is this necessary?
+## Is any of this necessary?
 Abso-f*cking-lutely not.

 ## Recomended Materials
 - You will need `1/8"` thick sheet material, I would recommend PVC Sheet if you can get your hands on it, but something like hardboard would work just as well and is available at the big box hardware stores.
 I even use cardboard for the prototype, seen in the [example](https://github.com/hobbysiege/terrain-tiles/blob/main/README.md#example).
 Another option might be corrugated plastic sheeting (Coroplast).
 - Glue!
 This will depend entirely on your sheet materials.
-Traditianal xyanoacrylate (super glue) should work fine for the plastics, wood glue might be best for hardboard.
+Traditianal cyanoacrylate (aka CA glue or super glue) should work fine for the plastics, wood glue might be best for hardboard.
 Hell, hot glue might be a reasonable option for some of these.
 I don't know different until you tell me.
 - Thats it really, you will probably want to decorate these someway with paints.
 In the [example](https://github.com/hobbysiege/terrain-tiles/blob/main/README.md#example) I just used permant marker on the cardboard.
 I think it gives it a charming cell-shaded like appearance.

 ## Recommended Tools